-The difference in the Fermi surfaces has immediate consequences in the Hall coefficients.
+The Fermi surface reconstruction has immediate consequences in the Hall coefficient.
+In particular, the disappearance of the hole-like $\gamma$ pocket and the changes in Fermi surface shapes reduce carrier compensation, leading to a more electron-dominated response.
 Using the obtained band structures and a uniform quasiparticle scattering rate $\Gamma$, we calculate the Hall coefficient $R_H=\sigma_{xy}/\sigma_{xx}\sigma_{yy}$~\cite{1992John} (see Appendix~\ref{Appendix: Hall} for details), with results shown as solid lines in Fig.~\ref{fig:Hall}(c).
-For both substrates, we find $R_H$ is negative, but it is significantly more negative for SLAO.
-This reflects the carrier compensation is controlled by the JT distortion.
-Specifically, as $\Delta_{JT}$ increases, the hole-like $\gamma$-pocket disappears, and the contribution from the $\beta$-pocket is further suppressed due to the changes in the Fermi surface area, while contributions from the electron-like $\alpha$-pocket remain largely unchanged.
-The results calculated show qualitative agreement with experimental data \cite{2025Hwangb}, plotted in dashed lines, where the magnitude of $R_H$ for LAO is about 4-5 times smaller than that of SLAO.
+For both substrates, we find $R_H$ is negative, but significantly more negative for SLAO.
+This reflects the JT-controlled redistribution of carrier contributions: as $\Delta_{JT}$ increases, the $\gamma$-pocket disappears and the $\beta$-pocket contribution is reduced, while the electron-like $\alpha$-pocket remains largely unchanged.
+The calculated results show qualitative agreement with experimental data \cite{2025Hwangb}, plotted in dashed lines, where the magnitude of $R_H$ for LAO is about 4-5 times smaller than that of SLAO.
 This further shows that $\Delta_{JT}$ controls the balance between different charge carriers through shaping the band structures.

-Lastly, we examine the implications of JT distortion for superconductivity through its effect on orbital character.
-As shown in Fig.~\ref{fig:Hall}(d), the local electronic structure evolves with increasing JT distortion, with the anti-symmetric $d_{z^2}^-$ level shifting from above to below the $d_{x^2-y^2}^\pm$ orbitals when going from LAO to SLAO.
-This indicates that the system is tuned across a regime where the relative energy splitting induced by $\Delta_{JT}$ and $t_\perp^z$ becomes comparable.

-In our previous work~\cite{2025Zhange}, we have shown that superconductivity in this system arises in an intermediate regime of orbital splitting, where both orbitals participate in establishing a two-orbital molecular Mott insulator near the degenerate regime of the anti-symmetric $d_{z^2}^-$ and $d_{x^2-y^2}^-$ orbitals.
-The pairing is then mediated by the superexchange interactions in the low-energy effective theory.
-If the splitting is too large, the $d_{z^2}^-$ orbital becomes inactive and destroys the Mott limit.
-If it is too small, increased $d_{z^2}^-$ orbital occupation also suppresses the pairing magnitude~\cite{2026Jin}.
-The DFT results presented here suggest that JT distortion tunes the system across this optimal regime.
-Combined with the experimental observation that superconductivity is strongly enhanced from LAO to SLAO, this supports a picture in which JT distortion promotes superconductivity by balancing the orbital contributions and stabilizing the molecular Mott regime favorable for pairing.

 We now contrast the strained thin-film case with bulk La$_3$Ni$_2$O$_7$ under hydrostatic pressure.
 Unlike epitaxial strain, which primarily constrains the in-plane lattice constants, hydrostatic pressure compresses the lattice along all three directions simultaneously.
 The bulk case therefore provides a useful reference for assessing whether $\Delta_{JT}$ and $t_{\perp}^{z}$ can still be tuned independently.